HoucemNaffati/A-Software-Craftsmanship-KATA/OurRules.md

     A class, a function, a variable should have a unique functional reason to change.
     Always think about functional responsibility within an abstraction layer.
-    How to be sure that I am not getting it wrong: within an abstraction layer, name the element by its functional responsibilities (Aggregate and hide details within a specific abstraction layer and specific need).
+    How to be sure that I am not getting it wrong:
+    Within a given abstraction layer, name the element by its functional responsibilities (Aggregate and hide details).
-    =>If the name contains OR | AND then SRP is violated.
+    => If the name contains OR | AND then SRP is violated.

   2.OCP: Open Closed Principle

     Each public class or function should be closed to modification and opened for extension:
-    * Changing details requirements should remain in the details (private utilities methods or dependencies)
-    * Adding a new case of the same rule should'nt push you to modify the signature or the implementation of your exposed methods.
+    Changing details requirements should remain in the details (private utilities methods or dependencies) Adding a new case of the same rule should'nt push you to modify the signature or the implementation of your exposed methods.

   3.LSP: Liskov substitution principle